-Some characteristics of APEC IIAs

-- 6. APEC IIAs are indirectly promotional.
-Most agreements do not contain provisions directly promoting international investment flows.
-Rather, promotion occurs indirectly.

-- 7. Recent trend in growing number of APEC IIAs to include significant revisions to wording of various substantive treaty obligations:

-- more details on meaning of FET,

-- meaning of indirect expropriation, and

-- significant innovations to ISDS procedures
+Some characteristics of APEC IIAs Some characteristics of APEC IIAs .
+APEC IIAs are first and foremost protective.
+The vast 6.
+APEC IIAs are indirectly promotional.
+Most agreements majority of commitments are intended to protect do not contain provisions directly promoting international investment flows by limiting a host country's regulatory investment flows.
+Rather, promotion occurs indirectly. discretion.
+7. Recent trend in growing number of APEC IIAs to include 5.
+APEC IIAs are moderately liberalizing.
+Nevertheless, significant revisions to wording of various substantive considerably more could be done. treaty obligations: more details on meaning of FET, - meaning of indirect expropriation, and - significant innovations to ISDS procedures Session 1_Mr WestcottWORLD INVESTMENT REPORT 2006 Session 1_Mr WestcottWORLD INVESTMENT REPORT 2006